fmoralesc/indimpc/README.md

  + `python-mpd`
  + `python-keybinder` (not needed if using Gnome)

-For its normal operation, indimpc requires a notifications daemon, hopefully with support for action-icons, body-markup and persistence (the gnome provided one is recommended).
+For its normal operation, indimpc requires a notifications daemon, hopefully with support for action-icons, body-markup and persistence (gnome-shell is recommended).
 If there is no instance of gnome-settings-daemon running, it will fallback to python-keybinder to grab the multimedia keys.

 ## Notes

 You must copy the `indimpc.rc` file included to `~/.config/indimpc`'.
 To connect to mpd via a socket, you must provide the full socket path as `host`.

 indimpc has recently included some support for guake commands.
-For it to work, you mast patch `/usr/lib/guake/dbusiface.py` with the `guake.patch` file provided.
+For it to work, you must patch `/usr/lib/guake/dbusiface.py` with the `guake.patch` file provided.

-Felipe Morales,
+Felipe Morales, <hel.sheep@gmail.com>

-vie jul  8 19:41:25 CLT 2011
+vie jul  8 22:11:08 CLT 2011
-(hel.sheep@gmail.com)